Fudan-iGEM/2023-wiki/docs/src/results.md

 AnAFP (details in [BBa_K4765015](http://parts.igem.org/Part:BBa_K4765015)) is an anti-freeze protein derived from *Ammopiptanthus nanus*, we heterologously expressed  AnAFP in *E. coli*, endowing the bacteria with anti-freeze capability.

 To test the anti-freeze capability of AnAFP, we subjected *E. coli* expressing AnAFP to cold treatment at 0°C. Bacteria were placed on iced water, maintained in cold room, and samples were collected after 0, 24, 48, and 96 hours for CFU counting, and a survival rate curve was plotted.
+We did not use -30 or -80 degrees for testing, because *E. coli* stock is usually kept at those temperatures where bacteria can survive for years.
+Surviving at 0 degree would be very challenging for bacteria.
+We did not test the number of freeze-thawn cycles our bacteria could survive.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/anafp-protocol.png"